-Service to DIA is also included in all day and monthly passes though you’ll be required to pay a small upgrade free if you’re using a ticket book.
+Service to the airport is also included in all day and monthly passes though you’ll be required to pay a small upgrade free if you’re using a ticket book.

 Please refer to RTD's website for the most accurate and up-to-date fares.

 Getting to and From Denver International Airport

 There are multiple ways to get to and from Denver International Airport (DIA).

 The following services require an airport fare.
 Airport service fare can be found above.

 SkyRide Bus: The SkyRide Bus is a limited stop shuttle that runs on an hourly schedule.
 There are three distinct SkyRide shuttle bus stops servicing the Northglenn / Thornton area, the Boulder/US 36 Corridor, and the Denver Tech Center Area.
 The SkyRide is an excellent service if someone can drop you off at one of the stops.
 You should consider other means if you need long-term parking before heading to DIA.